 Precision medicine applied to oncology aims to match each patient to the right therapy.
 Heretofore, genomics has been the main tool in performing precision medicine.
 Yet, many cancer patients lack actionable alterations as there is a limited set of highly predictive biomarkers to accurately match patients to effective therapies.
 There is a need to extend the benefits of precision medicine to a larger proportion of cancer patients.
 Therefore, additional strategies need to be explored.
 One important approach is functional precision medicine, a strategy by which living patient tumor cells are exposed to therapies and signals measured to predict clinical response.
 The goal of this AACR Special Conference is to share experiences among those in the genomics and functional precision oncology arenas, to accelerate the progress toward routine clinical adoption of combined approaches in the oncology clinic.
 At this exciting program in Boston we will share technical, clinical, and logistical experiences, as well as our understanding of the barriers to widespread adoption of genomic and functional precision medicine in the treatment of the cancer patient, and how these approaches might be combined to provide more powerful tools than either alone.

 Do you want to help shape the future of the SFPM?
-Self-nominate for a board position today and lend your experience and input!
+Self-nominate or nominate a peer for a board position today and lend your experience and input!

 Open positions for this election cycle include